-3.9.1.2 Baseline system efficiency shall meet the requirements in Section 7.4.2 of ASHRAE 90.1-2007 (or 2010).
-Where tankless systems are specified in the Proposed Design, the Baseline EF shall be determined using equations for EF for storage water heaters, with a volume of 40 gallons.
+3.9.1.2 Baseline system efficiency shall meet the requirements in Section 7.4.2 of ASHRAE 90.1-2007.

 3.9.1.3 Water heater efficiency may be described through different parameters including thermal efficiency, combustion efficiency, stand-by loss, recovery efficiency, energy factor, etc. The same units of efficiency shall be used in Baseline Building Design and Proposed Design.
-If modeling software requires the input of more than one efficiency type (for example Recovery Efficiency and Energy Factor), but only one efficiency type is provided in ASHRAE 90.1-2007 (or 2010) or manufacturer specifications, then the same algorithm shall be used to generate the missing efficiency for both the Baseline Building Design and Proposed Design.
+If modeling software requires the input of more than one efficiency type (for example Recovery Efficiency and Energy Factor), but only one efficiency type is provided in ASHRAE 90.1-2007 or manufacturer specifications, then the same algorithm shall be used to generate the missing efficiency for both the Baseline Building Design and Proposed Design.
 All such conversions must be documented and submitted with the model.